 All students have the option to integrate a stay abroad into their program of study.
 Applying for an exchange program with one of the partner universities is the easiest way to go abroad.
 The important thing is that you have the necessary language skills and start planning early on.
 The International Office and the departmental exchange coordinators are there to support you.
 Apart from the exchange programs, you can alternatively go abroad as a free mover, for a short summer or spring program or do an internship abroad.

-Things to do: Take part in one of the Introductory Study Abroad Sessions right at the beginning of your studies.
+Things to do: Get all the information you need through one of the mandatory Introductory Study Abroad Sessions right at the beginning of your studies.

 Read up on the exchange programs at the University of Mannheim and browse the experience reports by former exchange students.
 Roughly figure out, where you want to go and find out what you need to do to get there.
 The following pages guide you through this process step by step.

-Students interested in going abroad during their Mannheim bachelor's or master's program should first attend the “Introductory Study Abroad Session”.
-It is held by the International Office multiple times during the semester.
-The session will give you an overview of options for going abroad, the application process and funding programs.
-It is a good idea to attend the session right at the beginning of your studies at the University of Mannheim, in order not to miss any deadlines.
-Students in a master's program should attend in their first semester, students in a bachelor’s program during their first semester or at the beginning of their second semester.
+Students interested in going abroad during their Mannheim bachelor's or master's program should first hava a look at the “Introductory Study Abroad Sessions”.
+These sessions will give you an overview of options for going abroad, the application process and funding programs.
+It is a good idea to attend the sessions right at the beginning of your studies at the University of Mannheim, in order not to miss any deadlines.
+Students in a master's program should do this at the start of their first semester, students in a bachelor’s program during their first semester or at the beginning of their second semester.

-After attending the introductory session, you are welcome to make an appointment at the International Office to ask any further questions.
+After the introductory sessions, you are welcome to make an appointment at the International Office to ask any further questions.

 Orientation sessions for students of Business Administration, Business Education and the “Bachelor 4” program:

-There is a separate orientation session organized by the schools forstudents of Business Administration and Business Education as well as for students in the bachelor’s program Romance Languages, Literatures and Media (BA4).
-Your school will inform you about the dates for these sessions.
+There is a separate orientation session about the application procedure organized by the schools forstudents of Business Administration and Business Education as well as for students in the bachelor’s program Romance Languages, Literatures and Media (BA4).
+Your school will inform you about the dates for these sessions as soon as possible.
+We offer separate information sessions about financing options and scholarships as listed below.
+You are invited to join them.

-*There is a separate orientation session organized by the schools forstudents of Business Administration and Business Education as well as for students in the bachelor’s program Romance Languages, Literatures and Media (BA4).
+*There is a separate orientation session about the application procedure organized by the schools for students of Business Administration and Business Education as well as for students in the bachelor’s program Romance Languages, Literatures and Media (BA4).
 Your school will inform you about the dates for these sessions.
 Doctoral students will find information on stays abroad on the pages for researchers and teachers.

 The right time to spend one or two semesters abroad can differ from program to program and also heavily depends on the way you want to organize your studies.
 Some programs include a fixed period for stays abroad, others are a little more flexible.